cefleet/Posts-organizer/README.md

 11/22/2019

 * 7:30am - started refactoring to make better useage of redux.
-* 7:42pm - implemented the better usage.
+* 7:42am - implemented the better usage.
 Start working on the new unit tests.
+* 8:02am - pushed up what I had done to github in a new branch called broken "unitTestBroken"
 ### `npm start`

 Runs the app in the development mode.<br />